 Apparently, South Carolina is one of at least 17 states considering fixing something that isn’t broken.
 That’s not true- the family court is broken.
 Many assume it’s broken because horrible lawyers who profit from every petition and motion whip their clients into a lather over every custody detail.

 This is a convenient worldview.
 We like blaming lawyers for society’s problems.
 We’ve all seen “The War of the Roses”, and most of us have witnessed a divorce that reminds us of that.
 It’s convenient to believe lawyers have made someone we care about act badly.
-It’s not convenient to believe someone we care about is in abusive relationship or an abuser.
+It’s not convenient to believe someone we care about is in an abusive relationship or an abuser.
 And no one wants to believe someone they know abused a child.

 Good public policy is only made by looking at facts, not convenient worldviews.
 Fact number one is that most parents love their children.
 They love their children enough that they usually put a lot of work into coming up with a parenting plan that works for their children.
 And if they’re both active, engaged, loving parents they can figure out what that plan will look like better than a judge.